jundalisay/spblist/content/en/research/descartes/meteors/discourse-02.md

 {{< /box >}}

-There are earth-aether particles that are a bit coarser and also divided into branches.
+There are earth-aether particles [carbon] that are a bit coarser and also divided into branches.
 - They cannot leave the hard bodies which they are a part of by themselves.
 - But they can be driven by fire, such as the fire which drives them out as smoke.